 You will have the opportunity to attend an impressive set of seminars within the Blavatnik School and across the University of Oxford, where you will learn in a multidisciplinary environment and present your research proposals to relevant audiences.
 You will also benefit from being part of an extraordinary network of peers to share ideas and advice, while meeting and interacting with prominent public policy practitioners who will help you root your research into practical issues.

-We welcomed our first DPhil students in 2014 so we don't have alumni just yet.
-However, we know that our DPhil, with its emphasis on the real world application of policy knowledge, specifically prepares you for a successful, high-level career in public service, government, non-governmental organisations, as well as academic and the private sector.
+We welcomed our first DPhil students in 2014 and we have just celebrated the first graduations.
+We will be following our first DPhil graduates with interest over the next few months.
+However, we already know that our DPhil, with its emphasis on the real world application of policy knowledge, specifically prepares you for a successful, high-level career in public service, government, non-governmental organisations, as well as academic and the private sector.

 You will be interacting and sharing opinions with fellow DPhil students and other Blavatnik School students – forging relationships that will last well beyond the time you will spend at the School.
 As your career develops, being part of this community will mean you have a shared learning experience with like-minded peers throughout the world.

-All of the Blavatnik School’s alumni are part of a close-knit community which provides them with social connections, professional guidance and a trusted source of advice.
+The Blavatnik School’s alumni form a close-knit community providing them with social connections, professional guidance and a trusted source of advice.
 These connections also serve as powerful reminders for all of us of our shared commitment to public service and our desire to make a positive, real difference in the world.